gpmer/gpm.js/README.md

     add|a <repo>     clone repo into local dir remove|rm        remove a repo
-    init|i           init the GPM config, when you install or update, run this command first list|ls          display the all repo
+    list|ls          display the all repo
     reset|rs         reset the GPM config to default clean|cl         clear the cache